 From the blacksmith to the cutler, the arrowsmith to the barrel maker, all craftsmen were highly appreciated in their area and were essential for a thriving community.

 In my case I enrolled in a pre-diploma engineering course at 'The College of Knowledge' (Eastbourne College of Further Education), then moved onto the diploma course.
 At the end of four years I gained my Ordinary National Diploma, OND.
 The option was open to gain the Higher National Diploma, HND, at university.
-I was needed at the family business and spent the next 10 years learning my trade on the factory floor before starting my own company, Sussex Sewing Machines.
+However, I was needed at the family business and spent the next 10 years learning my trade on the factory floor before starting my own company, Sussex Sewing Machines in 1989.